Toward Robust and Accurate Adversarial Camouflage Generation against Vehicle Detectors: Experiments

 \subsection{Evaluation in Real-World Settings}

 In this section, we move our test to the real world.
-We evaluate the attack performance of different adversarial camouflages in three light conditions: sunlight, shadow, and dark light.
+We evaluate the attack performance of different adversarial camouflages in three light conditions: sunlight, shadow, and dark light, along with distinct solar altitude angles (near 90° and near 0°).
 We test all of the camouflages on different detectors, and the results are presented in Table \ref{real-table1}.
 We bold the most effective attack method and underline the second most effective approach.
-Our RAUCA-final achieves the highest attack effectiveness, and RAUCA-base demonstrates the second-best performance.
-Notably, RAUCA-final improves the averaged attack effectiveness by 5\% compared to the state-of-the-art method ACTIVE, showcasing our method's significant progress and potential in different environments.
+Our RAUCA-final achieves the highest attack effectiveness.
+Notably, RAUCA-final improves the averaged attack effectiveness by 3\% compared to the state-of-the-art method ACTIVE, showcasing our method's significant progress and potential in different environments.
 Figure \ref{real_world} shows the attack examples under different light conditions.
 Our RAUCA-base and RAUCA-final consistently deceive the target detector across diverse lighting conditions in these examples, while other methods fail to attack.